telerik/ajax-docs/controls/grid/how-to/Filtering/apply-default-filter-on-initial-load.md

->note You can set the initial filter declaratively, as shown above, even when using the **NeedDataSource** event to populate the grid.
+>tip You can set the initial filter declaratively, as shown above, even when using the **NeedDataSource** event to populate the grid.
 >